 Most of our readers engage in a distinctive combination of cardiovascular conditioning and resistance training; as such, it places an incredible strain on both your central nervous and musculoskeletal systems.
 While acute bouts of stress are necessary to trigger positive adaptations, chronic metabolic stress kills progress as it relates to body composition.
 As an athlete, you are infinitely better off keeping your Calories higher so you have the materials and energy necessary to recover from your training, especially when you first start off.
 Don’t fall into the trap of eating chicken and broccoli every day because conventional wisdom says it’s “healthy”.
 This brings me to my next point; energy density.

-2. Whether you follow “Paleo” or “The Zone”, you are probably doing it wrong.
+2. Whether you follow “Paleo” or “The Zone”, you are probably doing it wrong. (for today’s purposes fill in the blank from low carb to eating in a time window)

 The diets themselves aren’t necessarily to blame; a lot of my frustration stems from individual application under improper context.
 Despite the “marriage” between the two, Paleo was not intended specifically for athletes.
 It does not provide us with many energy-dense food options.